microsoft/MSLab/README.md

 ![](/Screenshots/ToolsCreateParentDisk.png)

 ## Step 5 (optional) Copy SCVMM files (or your tools) to toolsVHD folder
- * If you modified labconfig.ps1 in Step 3 to also deploy SCVMM, populate the `temp\ToolsVHD\SCVMM` folder.
+ * If you modified labconfig.ps1 in Step 3 to deploy SCVMM, populate the `temp\ToolsVHD\SCVMM` folder.
 If you downloaded SCVMM trial, run the exe file to extract it.
-Also extract SCVMM Update Rollups (extract MSP files from cabs)
+Extract SCVMM Update Rollups (extract MSP files from cabs).

- * You can also copy your favorite tools you would like to have in ToolsVHD, thats always mounted to DC, or optionally to any machine in lab.
+ * You can copy your favorite tools to ToolsVHD, that's always mounted to DC, or to any machine in the lab.

 **SCVMM Folders in ToolsVHD folder**